Unless you live under a rock, you would’ve read or heard about the latest classification framework of Singapore’s public housing.

 How About The Rental Market?

-The change may be off-putting for some but in times of housing needs, it will provide more options for Singaporeans, and in particular, Singles.
+The change may be off-putting for some, but in times of housing needs, it will provide more options for Singaporeans, particularly Singles.

 Currently, Singles can only apply for a two-room flexi BTO flat in the non-mature estate.
-In the resale market, they are also not allowed to purchase a Prime flat.
+In the resale market, they can also not purchase a Prime flat.

 With the change in the housing model, singles can now: